Cheikh Cisse

 Biography

 Dr. Cheikh Cissé is an aerospace engineer, research scientist, academic and author.
-His training and experience place him at the intersection of high-tech industry and academia, with expertise in turbomachinery, structural design, mining and materials science.
+His training and work experience place him at the intersection of high-tech industry and academia, with expertise in turbomachinery, structural design, mining and materials science.
 He is currently a senior propulsion engineer at Boeing and an adjunct professor in the College of Aviation at Embry-Riddle Aeronautical University.

 Education